AdobeDocs/advertising.en/help/dsp/planner/planner-about.md

 ---
 title: About the DSP planner tool
 description: Learn about the planner tool to forecast the unique reach for a campaign strategy according to specified budget and targeting criteria.
-feature:
+feature: DSP Planner
 ---

+# About the DSP planner tool

 *Beta feature*

-# About the DSP planner tool

 The planner tool helps you forecast the unique reach at the household level for a campaign strategy according to specified budget and targeting criteria before you begin spending on inventory.
 After you evaluate multiple plans, you can implement the plan that best aligns with the desired outcomes in your packages and placements.